questions about classes & activities

 My child is very interested in a class, but they are a little too young (or old).
 Can we still sign up?

 Probably so.
-STAC teachers understand that kids mature in different ways and at different rates.
+STAC instructors understand that kids mature in different ways and at different rates.
 Talk to the teacher to find out whether the class would be a good fit.

 How do I pay my instructor(s)?